 - Net Metering: Don't forget to speak with your San Jose utility company about signing a net metering contract.
 This allows you to receive credit towards your monthly utility bill for the value of excess energy your solar panels generate.
 You may receive either a dollar-for-dollar credit or a percentage of the value.

 Federal Solar Incentives

-Federal solar incentives are likely the first thing that you think of when you think about solar incentives.
-The Federal Solar Investment Tax Credit, or ITC, is likely the best-known federal solar incentive.
-The ITC provides a tax credit for a predetermined percentage of the cost of your solar system.
+Federal solar incentives are likely to be the first thing that comes to mind when you think about solar incentives.
+The solar incentive that you're most familiar with is probably the Federal Solar Investment Tax Credit (ITC), which gives you a credit on your taxes equal to a predetermined percentage of your solar system's cost.

 Click here to learn more about the new Inflation Reduction Act.
-Your local San Jose solar panel installation experts can answer any questions you have and explain how the new Clean Energy Credit applies to you.
+Your local San Jose solar panel company can answer any questions you have and explain how the new Clean Energy Credit will apply to you.

 State & Local Solar Incentives

 There are often also state solar incentives in addition to those provided by the federal government.
 Rebates, tax credits and more might be available at a more local level.
 Some incentives are ongoing, while others might only be available for a limited time.
 These incentives may be given by your county or municipality, or by the California government.